aniketraj1111/Polygon-Circuit-assessment-module-3/zKSNARK_Circuit/README.md

 Verifier result: true
 ```
 ## Author
-This project is created by Kislay Kaushal
+This project is created by Aniket Raj